CI0817/hems-app/README.md

 ### Database

 A microservice is used to log the data coming from all the devices for future analysis and historical data graphing.

+### Up-stream and Down-stream Communications

+Up-stream communications are done from the devices to the HEMS micro-services, the UI, and the database, also known as data reporting.
+Down-stream communications are done from the HEMS micro-services that issue commands to the devices, alaso known as controlling.

+## MQTT Topics Taxonomy